sjbylo/lab-ocp4/workshop/content/index.md

 This is a half-day workshop to learn how to simplify application development using Red Hat OpenShift Container Platform on AWS.
-In this instructor-led lab, we will walk through how you can containerize applications on AWS.
+In this self-paced lab, we will walk through how you can containerize applications on AWS.

 Red Hat and AWS are working together to make deploying applications inside of containers a seamless process by allowing customers to deploy and manage Red Hat OpenShift Container Platform while integrating with AWS native services.